 Whether it's safe to delay upcoming check-ins, lab tests, or regimen switches.

-As pandemic-related shutdowns stretch on and on, it's going to become harder to keep putting off important medical appointments, such as getting your HIV viral load checked or receiving non-COVID vaccinations.
 Many HIV care centers are open for in-person visits right now, and have taken extensive precautions to keep you (and them!) as safe from COVID-19 as possible in the process—potentially including having patients wait in their cars or outdoors rather than inside a waiting room.
-So feel free to give your local care providers a call for more information, and find an arrangement that fits best with your comfort level.
+If you’ve put off important medical appointments, such as getting your HIV viral load checked, feel free to give your local care providers a call for more information, and find an arrangement that fits best with your comfort level.

 What Do I Do if I’m Living With HIV and Feeling Sick?